amckewan/mcforth/docs/oo.md

 ## Selectors

 Objects just leave their address on the stack.
-This allows simple dictionary, allocated, locals, etc.
+This allows simple dictionary, allocated, locals, etc. objects.
 Selectors are active, they find and execute a method.
 So selectors have to be words and can use their PFA as the selector Id.

     : selector create does> send-message ;

-    OP: DOSEL  todo, the only difficult part is "message not understood"

 Selectors can be created ahead of time, or as needed when defining methods.

 ### Binding

-We can bind with a class and selector.
+We need a class and selector to bind.

     code -bind ( sel class -- xt f )
     : bind ( sel class -- xt ) -bind abort" message not understood" ;